 Time Requirement for Degree Completion

-Students will have three years to complete all degree requirements, except for the qualifying paper, which is due within 18 months after beginning the program.
+Students will have three years to complete all degree requirements, except for the written thesis, which is due within 18 months after beginning the program.